harisami/CarND-PID-Control-Project/README.md

 `Ki` (integral component) became smoother when I brought it down close to zero, from 0.004 to 0.001, but at the expense of more swinging at the begining of each ride.

 `Kd` (differential component) being zero resulted in a lot of swinging left and right.

+The following final parameters were chosen after manual tuning and twiddle algorithm.
+`Kp:0.1, Ki:0.001, Kd:1`

+I was able to drive the car safely upto a speed of 57 MPH.

+Video: speed set at 30 MPH
+![alt text][video1]

+Video: speed set at 55 MPH
+![alt text][video2]